-1. MANAGEMENT SUMMARY FOR 2022/2023
+1. MANAGEMENT SUMMARY FOR 2023/2024

 - 1.1.
 Minimum Size Limit: 90 mm test diameter, between the spines, measured through the greatest diameter of the Red Sea Urchin test (shell). - 1.2.
 Area Licensing: A two-staged area selection process was conducted in the spring of 2022 to allow harvesters to select the licence area they wished to fish for the period of August 1, 2022 to July 31, 2024.
 No limits were placed on the number of licences in either area.
 Final results: 57 licences in the North Coast and 53 in the South Coast. - 1.3.
-Total Allowable Catch (NEW): 10,527,000 lbs (4,775.0 tonnes).
-The north coast TAC is set at 8,341,000 lbs.
-(3,783.4 tonnes) and the south coast TAC is set at 2,186,000 lbs.
-(991.5 tonnes). - 1.4.
-Quota Area Quotas (NEW): Two Quota Area quotas have been increased in Port McNeill area.
-Quota Area quotas are outlined in Section 4 changes are marked in bold type. - 1.5.
-Individual Quota (IQ) (NEW): For the period of August 1, 2022 to July 31, 2023 the individual quotas in the north and south coast will differ.
+Total Allowable Catch (NEW): 10,280,000 lbs (4,662.9 tonnes).
+This is a decrease from 10,527,000 lbs last season and is mainly due to impacts from sea otter predation in the mainland Central Coast area.
+The north coast TAC is set at 7,958,000 lbs.
+(3,609.7 tonnes) and the south coast TAC is set at 2,322,000 lbs.
+(1,053.2 tonnes). - 1.4.
+Quota Area Quotas (NEW): Quota Area quotas have been increased in portions of the mainland north coast, the Port McNeill area and the Campbell River area.
+Quota Area quotas are outlined in Section 4 changes are marked in bold type.
+Quota has been reduced in the mainland Central Coast (see 1.7). - 1.5.
+Individual Quota (IQ) (NEW): For the period of August 1, 2023 to July 31, 2024 the individual quotas in the north and south coast will differ.
 The IQ for each licence area will be determined by dividing the total allowable commercial catch for the licence area by the number of licences who selected the licence area for the season.
-North Coast IQ: 146,333 lb.
-South Coast IQ: 41,245 lb. - 1.6.
+North Coast IQ: 139,614 lb.
+South Coast IQ: 43,811 lb. - 1.6.
 Managing the Fishery in Portions of the BC coast impacted by Red Sea Urchin Barrens: A harvest rate of up to 5% will be considered in areas with Red Sea Urchin barrens (overabundances) as part of an ecosystem management approach in Management Areas 3 to 6 and 13.
 In addition several Subareas have been added to existing quota areas to promote exploration of suspected urchin barrens.
 For more information please see section 4 and Appendix 6. - 1.7.
-Quota Area Boundary Changes (NEW): One boundary change has been made for this season in Management Area 23.
-Quota Areas 23A, 23B and 23C have been combined into one new Quota Area named '23D Area 23'.
-For complete Quota Area descriptions please see Appendix 10 - 1.8.
-Opening Schedule: The fishery will open August 1, 2022.
+Mainland Central Coast Special Management Area (NEW): Overall quota in the special management area has decreased by 393,000 lbs as recommended by the PUHA due to impacts from sea otter predation.
+Several quota areas have also been changed to fallback areas for 2023/24 for the same reason. - 1.8.
+Opening Schedule: The fishery will open August 1, 2023.